rails/webpacker/README.md

 The configuration for what webpack is supposed to compile by default rests on the convention that every file in `app/javascript/packs/*`**(default)** or whatever path you set for `source_entry_path` in the `webpacker.yml` configuration is turned into their own output files (or entry points, as webpack calls it).
-Therefore you don't want to put anything inside `packs` directory that you do want to be an entry file.
+Therefore you don't want to put anything inside `packs` directory that you do not want to be an entry file.
 As a rule thumb, put all files you want to link in your views inside "packs" directory and keep everything else under `app/javascript`.